bitrix24/b24restdocs/api-reference/landing/demos/landing-demos-get-page-list.md

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will fill it in shortly.
+Some data may be missing here — we will complete it shortly.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

 - missing parameters or fields
 - required parameters not specified
-- examples are missing
+- missing examples
-- success response is missing
+- missing success response
-- error response is missing
+- missing error response

 {% endnote %}